 Do you like learning about the real world?
 Do you want to study a subject that will be relevant to the rest of your life?
 Then GCSE Business is for you!
 Whatever career or industry you want to work in when you are older, the concepts and skills that you learn in Business will be of benefit to you.
 You might have an interest in business or want to start your own business one day.
 You may have an enquiring mind and be interested in learning about the world around you, how businesses are set up, and what it is that makes someone a great entrepreneur.
 This course will help you to understand all this and more.
 On the GCSE course you will learn about the key functional areas of a business, including Marketing, Finance and Human Resources and you will learn about how businesses grow and some of the important decisions that need to be made.

 In GCSE Business we will apply everything we learn to real life businesses.
 We will look at a wide variety of firms, from small, local enterprises to huge international corporations.
 A crucial skill that you will develop will be your ability to relate your learning to a context.
 You will develop your communicating skills and how to explain your ideas and will need to enjoy:

-- thinking creatively and making decisions - working with numbers to solve business problems - learning about the world of business through real and relevant local and international brands
+- thinking creatively and making decisions

+- working with numbers to solve business problems

+- learning about the world of business through real and relevant local and international brands

 In class you will enjoy a variety of lesson styles including group work, research projects and investigations as well as more traditional learning.

+Key Facts at a glance

 Qualification Name: Edexcel GCSE Business

+Qualification Type: GCSE

 Assessment: 100% Exam.
 2 x 90 mark examinations

+Examination Board: Edexcel

+EBacc Subject: No

-Further Information: Please see Mr Stephens for more information.
+Further Information: Please see Mr Wells for more information.

+How will I be assessed?
-The GCSE Business Course is 100% examined:

-Paper 1 - Theme 1: Investigating small business: Written exam: 90 minutes, 90 marks

-Paper 2 - Theme 2: Building a business: Written exam: 90 minutes, 90 marks

-Each paper contributes 50% of the total GCSE grade.
+The GCSE Business Course is 100% examined: Paper 1 - Theme 1: Investigating small business: Written exam: 90 minutes, 90 marks Paper 2 - Theme 2: Building a business: Written exam: 90 minutes, 90 marks Each paper contributes 50% of the total GCSE grade.
 Both papers are structured to include a mixture of multiple choice, calculation, short-answer and extended-writing questions.
+Progression-where could this course take me?
 GCSE Business can lead to a wide number of courses and pathways.
 Students with GCSE Business will be ideally suited for studying Business and Economics at A-Level in our Sixth Form, but it will also develop key skills and understanding for a number of other courses, including Politics, Sociology and Law.
 Beyond Sixth Form there are a wide variety of University degree courses in the area of Business, Finance, Marketing, Management and Economics available.
 The real life understanding obtained from GCSE Business will be directly transferrable into any job or industry.